Dobiasd/enterprython/why_you_want_formal_dependency_injection_in_python_too.md

 them once in our whole application.
 Manually taking care of this in the code adds an additional burden.

-One possible solution is to externalize this tree definitions, e.g., into a (maybe XML-like) configuration file, and have some framework taking care of wiring the instances at runtime.
+One possible solution is to externalize these tree definitions, e.g., into a (maybe XML-like) configuration file, and have some framework taking care of wiring the instances at runtime.